 We will use Guestfish to temporarily replace that program with a command shell, use the command shell to change the Administrator password, log in, and then put everything back how it was.
 N.B.
 As pointed out in the above post, Windows uses your password to encrypt various bits of data, including the Windows Vault and passwords stored in IE. Changing the Administrator password using this mechanism will make that data permanently inaccessible.

 First, we assume we have local access to the disk image from our Fedora box and that libguestfs is installed.
 Also, note that this is an offline process, so the guest must be shut down at this point.
 Attempting to do this while the guest runs will result in data corruption.

 # guestfish -i guest.imgWelcome to guestfish, the libguestfs filesystem interactive shell for editing virtual machine filesystems.Type: 'help' for a list of commands 'man' to read the manual 'quit' to quit the shell>

 mv /Windows/System32/sethc.exe /Windows/System32/sethc.exe.bak > cp /Windows/System32/cmd.exe /Windows/System32/sethc.exe > exit

-You may find that the capitalization of the paths is different in your guest, but guestfish’s tab completion should help you sort this out quite easily.
+You may find that the capitalization of the paths is different in your guest, but Guestfish’s tab completion should help you sort this out quite quickly.
 Start your guest again.
 When the login screen appears, press the SHIFT key 5 times.
 Instead of Sticky Keys, a command shell will be displayed: